 Fussy eating is a cause of concern to parents

-Parents worry when their child’s rejects nourishing foods; they worry about their child’s nutrition intake, growth and physical and mental development.
-This can affect parent’s confidence to cater for their child’s needs and causes negativity, struggles, and stress at mealtimes.
+Parents worry when their child rejects nourishing foods; they worry about their child’s nutrition intake, growth and physical and mental development.
+This can affect a parent’s confidence to cater to their child’s needs and causes negativity, struggles, and stress at mealtimes.

 Fussy Eating can impact a child’s ability to socialise and to enjoy mealtime with the family.
 The longer fussy eating lasts the more repercussions on their social life as a child, a teenager and an adult.
 Fussy eating, when extreme can be debilitating.